About the Journal

 Peer Review Process

-A minimum of two reviewers are assigned to each manuscript.
+A minimum of three reviewers are assigned to each manuscript.
 At least one of the reviewers should be a native English speaker.
 Reviewers are asked to return their completed report and comments to the authors within three weeks from the time they agree to complete the review.

 LAJAM is published biannually, in June and December